A business is not done once it generates a client or revenue source.

 Inbound marketing and inbound sales are two strategies that help businesses counter this ZMOT.

-Inbound marketing revolves around attracting strangers and turning them into visitors on your website -- strangers who have often never before heard of your company.
+Inbound marketing revolves around attracting strangers and turning them into visitors to your website -- strangers who have often never before heard of your company.
 After attracting those strangers, the goal is to convert those website visitors into leads, close those leads into clients, and delight those clients so they will become promoters of your business.

 Inbound marketing has four stages, Attract, Convert, Close, and Delight.